-WASHINGTON — The Nobel Prize-winning U.N. panel on climate change put to rest any remaining sophistry over whether a “safe” temperature guardrail exists: It’s life or death for much of life on the planet as soon as 2040.
+WASHINGTON (Arête News) — The Nobel Prize-winning U.N. panel on climate change put to rest any remaining sophistry over whether a “safe” temperature guardrail exists: It’s life or death for much of the planet as soon as 2040.

 Nothing can protect the world against all of the most dangerous projections for global warming, the United Nations’ Intergovernmental Panel on Climate Change, or IPCC, concluded in a major report.

 The IPCC reported on the difference between allowing the world to warm by another half-degree or 1 degree Celsius, drawing on the work of almost 100 authors, 1,000 reviewers and 6,000 studies.

 Amid a record year of heatwaves, droughts and other human-affected climate impacts, the IPCC said even the most optimistic scenarios for lowering global greenhouse gases in line with the 2015 Paris Agreement on climate change will have serious repercussions for the planet and future generations.

 “Every extra bit of warming matters, especially since warming of 1.5 degrees Celsius or higher increases the risk associated with long-lasting or irreversible changes, such as the loss of some ecosystems,” Hans-Otto Pörtner, a German scientist who co-chairs one of IPCC’s main working groups, said in a statement.

 The report found a half-degree Celsius less warming would cause fewer deaths and illnesses and 0.1 meters less sea rise, and it would halve the number of people who lacked fresh water.
 Substantially fewer heatwaves and droughts would result, it said, and the world’s coral reefs might survive.